Czech Republic: Demographics

 The Jewish population of Bohemia and Moravia, 118,000 according to the 1930 census, was nearly annihilated by the Nazi Germans during the Holocaust.
 There were approximately 3,900 Jews in the Czech Republic in 2021.
 The former Czech prime minister, Jan Fischer, is of Jewish faith.

 Nationality of residents, who answered the question in the Census 2021:

 Largest cities

 Religion

 About 75% to 79% of residents of the Czech Republic do not declare having any religion or faith in surveys, and the proportion of convinced atheists (30%) is the third highest in the world behind those of China (47%) and Japan (31%).
 The Czech people have been historically characterized as "tolerant and even indifferent towards religion".
+The religious identity of the country has changed drastically since the first half of the 20th century, when more than 90% of Czechs were Christians.